Dave Feineman

 Colorado 150

-Planning is underway for the 2026 250th anniversary of the USA and 150th anniversary of Colorado statehood.
+Events are underway for the 2026 250th anniversary of the USA and 150th anniversary of Colorado statehood.

 Locally we have an initiative called Brooomfield 2026! which will also have events commemorating the 65th anniversary of the founding of the city of Broomfield, and the 25 years of the City and County of Broomfield’s creation.